cshum/imagor/README.md

   -s3-storage-acl string
         Upload ACL for S3 Storage (default "public-read")

-  -vips-concurrency-level int
+  -vips-concurrency int
-        VIPS concurrency level.
+        VIPS concurrency.
 Set -1 to be the number of CPU cores (default 1) -vips-disable-blur
         VIPS disable blur operations for vips processor -vips-disable-filters string
-        VIPS disable filters by csv e.g. blur,watermark,rgb -vips-max-cache-files int
+        VIPS disable filters by csv e.g. blur,watermark,rgb -vips-load-from-file
+        VIPS to load from file when file loader is used.
+By default load from buffer, which is faster but consumes more memory
+  -vips-max-cache-files int
         VIPS max cache files
   -vips-max-cache-mem int